 It can make sense to avoid peak time flights.
 A quieter aircraft with fewer other passengers will give you more room and will result in higher standards of service.

 If you can afford it, why not upgrade for one leg of your journey?
-It can make sense to do this if you will be travelling on a night flight, as you will have a better chance of sleep or, at the very least, have a greater level of comfort.
+It can make sense to do this if you will be traveling on a night flight, as you will have a better chance of sleep or, at the very least, have a greater level of comfort.

 If you are intending to sleep on a night flight, then come prepared.
 Make sure that you are wearing loose fitting clothes and bring a good book to help you relax.
 You may even want to try a travel pillow, for extra comfort.